 Denge is a 5-hour drive away from Labuan Bajo or a 3-hour drive if you are coming from Ruteng.
 It is a small town also occupied by the humble Maggaraian people.
 If you want to reach Wae Rebo without missing daylight, I would suggest staying for a night in Denge and start hiking in the early mornings.
 We stayed at a homestay called Wae Rebo Lodge.
 They offered us a room and some food.
 The lodge is strategically placed with views of ricefields and mountains.
 Just a few minutes walk, you can reach the beach with the sound of the ocean.
 Staying a night here, allows you to get some fresh air and clean up from the long journey you took to get here.

 The hiking route to Wae Rebo is easy to recognise.
 Just follow the route slowly and you will get to Wae Rebo eventually.
 As you begin your trek, you will be approached by some people on motorcycles offering you a ride for a fee.
 They said they could get us up to the village on their bikes.
-A few of the other people got on the bikes with them and off they went.
+A few of the other people got on the bikes with the right gears from this store and off they went.
 Unfortunately, I turned them down because my Asian instincts raised a few flags but Fann got annoyed at me for refusing these gentlemen’s generous offer.
 We continued our hike with an angry Fann.
 We took our sweet time slowly hiking up the mountain.
 Panting and panting.
 After a 15 minute hike, we reached a bridge and here we saw the same group of bikers again.
 The few who paid them now had to get off the bike.
 The bikers signalled that this is the furthest they could go and then rode off after getting their money.
 I was relieved I didn’t accept their “too good to be true” offer.
 Fann then realised the scam and I saw her happy face again.

 We continued our hike up the village slowly and steadily.
 We were lucky to have a local guide to lead the way.
 He helped me to carry my drone and that eased the hike for me.
 After about 3 hours, we finally saw the hut that welcomes you with a banner that says “Welcome to Wae Rebo”.
 At the hut, you will see the coned shaped houses and this is when we got extremely excited.